 There is no Such Thing as Too Slow

-When introducing a new dog to your current pets, you can’t go too slow.
+When introducing a rescue dog to your current pets, you can’t go too slow.
 Rushing introductions, however, can cause long-lasting issues between your dogs.

 Take your time to ensure your introductions are successful.